crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/configuration.md

 ## Foreword

-onfiguring the AppSec Component usually requires the use of multiple files:
+Configuring the AppSec Component usually requires the use of multiple files:

  - [AppSec rules](/appsec/rules_syntax.md) allow you to write a signature to detect and/or block malevolent requests.
 [You can find more information about the syntax here](/appsec/rules_syntax.md)
  - [acquisition configuration](/data_sources/appsec.md) indicates which port is the AppSec Component listening to, and which AppSec configuration it will use.